65 Aurigae

 65 Aurigae is a binary star system located 252 light years away from the Sun in the northern constellation of Auriga.
 It is visible to the naked eye as a faint, orange hued star with an apparent visual magnitude of 5.12.
 The primary, designated component A, is an aging giant star with a stellar classification of K0 III.
 It is 3.31 billion years old and has expanded to 13 times the Sun's radius after exhausting the hydrogen at its core.
 Its companion, component B, is a magnitude 11.7 star located at an angular separation of 11.4 arcsecond from the primary, as of 2008.
 The pair are moving further from the Earth with a heliocentric radial velocity of 22 km/s.

+It was also known to be part of a much bigger constellation named Telescopium Herschelii before it was unrecognized by the International Astronomical Union (IAU).